ovh/docs/pages/web/emails/how_to_configure_mail_macos/guide.en-ca.md

 ---
 title: 'Configuring an email address on the macOS Mail app'
 slug: guide-configuring-mail-on-macos
-excerpt: 'Find out how to configure an MX Plan email address on the Mail app, for the following macOS operating systems - El Capitan, Sierra and High Sierra'
+excerpt: 'Find out how to configure an email address on the Mail app, for the following macOS operating systems - El Capitan, Sierra and High Sierra'
 section: 'Configure on computer'
 order: 3
 ---

-**Last updated 16th February 2018**
+**Last updated 5th May 2020**

 ## Objective

-You can configure MX Plan email addresses on a range of email clients, provided they are compatible.
+You can configure email addresses on a range of email clients, provided they are compatible.
 This way, you can use your new email address through your preferred email application.

-**Find out how to configure an MX Plan email address on the Mail app, for the following macOS operating systems: El Capitan, Sierra and High Sierra.**
+**Find out how to configure an email address on the Mail app, for the following macOS operating systems: El Capitan, Sierra and High Sierra.**

 ## Requirements

-- You need to have an MX Plan email address (included in the MX Plan solution and in [OVH web hosting plans](https://www.ovh.co.uk/web-hosting/){.external}).
+- You need to have an MX Plan email address, available as part of our [Web Hosting plans](https://www.ovh.com/ca/en/web-hosting/).
 - You need to have the Mail app installed on your device.
 - You need to have the appropriate credentials for the email address you would like to configure.